yowainwright/codependence/README.md

 ### Configure multiple manifests

+You can configure multiple project manifests via a single or multiple codependence policy files.

-Use a stable key for each manifest. `name` can distinguish manifests in the same directory.
+1. Use a skey for each manifest.
+2. `name` can distinguish manifests in the same directory.

 ```json
 {